 Rest areas still have a similar sign, but without any branding.
 A service area name is normally given, but isn't mandatory.

 In Northern Ireland, a combination of both the old and the new Diagram 2919.1 are used.
-The first is of the new design, with brand logos, and the second is of the old design, with a few symbols and an electronic board to display the price of both unleaded and diesel fuel.
+The first sign is of the new design, with the six brand logos.
+The second is the old design, with a few symbols and an electronic board to display the price of both unleaded and diesel fuel.
 This is demonstrated on the right.

 These signs are also property of the operator.
 They are there primarily to reassure drivers that the next exit is a service area.